About

 I am a Lecturer (equivalent to Assistant Professor) in the Department of Statistical Science at University College London.
 I am also a Group Leader at The Alan Turing Institute, the UK’s national institute for Data Science and AI, where I am affiliated to the Data-Centric Engineering programme.
 There, I lead research on the Fundamentals of Statistical Machine Learning.

-Prior to UCL, I was a PhD student on the joint centre for doctoral training between the Departments of Statistics at Warwick and Oxford.
+Prior to joining UCL, I did my undergraduate degree (MMORSE, 2010-2014) and PhD (2014-2018) at the University of Warwick, the latter as part of the joint centre for doctoral training between the departments of Statistics at Warwick and Oxford.
 I then spent a year as a postdoctoral researcher, first in the Department of Mathematics at Imperial College London, then in the Department of Engineering at the University of Cambridge.

-For more details, see my Publications page or my Google Scholar profile.
+For more details on my work, see my Publications page or my Google Scholar profile.
 Alternatively, you can catch me at one of my Presentations.
 If you are a student/postdoc interested in working with me, see also this page.

 News